Lepard: Learning partial point cloud matching in rigid and deformable scenes: Experimental Results

 where $\mathbf{E}_{corr}$ is the correspondence term, $\mathbf{E}_{reg}$ is the regularization term as in~\cite{arap}, and $\mathcal{G}$ is the latent deformation graph model.
 The correspondence term $\mathbf{E}_{corr}$ is defined by the L2 distance between corresponding points.
 See the supplementary for formal definitions.

-Fig.~\ref{fig:4dregistration} and Tab.~\ref{tab:end_point_error} shows the qualitative and quantitative results of non-rigid registration on the dragon and elephant examples.
+Fig.~\ref{fig:4dregistration} shows the qualitative results of non-rigid registration on the dragon and elephant examples.
 The \textit{N-ICP} baseline adopts the simple Euclidean space nearest neighbor search-based correspondence. \textit{Predator + N-ICP} and \textit{Ours + N-ICP} replace the correspondence term by the predicted matches during the beginning 20 iterations and then run 45 N-ICP iterations for refinements.
-Predator shows better results than the N-ICP baseline.
-Qualitatively and quantitatively, our method better informs non-rigid registration than Predator.
+Our method better informs non-rigid registration than Predator.